thin-edge/robotframework-c8y/Cumulocity/Cumulocity.rst

-The "Device Should Exist" keyword will set the context of the device so that subsequent keywords will not need to explicity set the device that the keyword is related to.
+The "Device Should Exist" keyword will set the context of the device so that subsequent keywords will not need to explicitly set the device that the keyword is related to.

 Example.robot::
     *** Settings ***